ericmailr/twitter/README.md

 TODO NEXT:

+"like real angry" is replying to wrong tweet

-Make a posts controller with index
+Make a posts controller with index.
+(2/25 : should i? looking at long after writing)

 Identify differences in props needed for different post types and try to simplify #index, PostList and PostWrapper